CA v. Jesse Alvarez: Lover Stalker Murder Trial

 Defendant Jesse Alvarez is pictured in court on Feb.
 26, 2024.
 (Scripps News San Diego)

-Jesse Alvarez was dressed all in black with his firearms painted white when he drove his brother’s car to Mario Fierro’s home on Feb.
-1, 2021.
-Alvarez waited about an hour for Fierro, 37, to emerge and opened fire when he came outside at about 7 a.m., shooting him several times.
+At trial, prosecutors said that Alvarez waited about an hour for Fierro, 37, to emerge from his home and opened fire when he came outside at about 7 a.m., shooting him several times.
 Fierro died at the scene.
 Alvarez was captured by authorities later that day.

-Alvarez was upset because Fierro had become engaged to Amy Gembara, whom Alvarez had dated for over three years.
+Testimony revealed Alvarez was upset because Fierro had become engaged to Amy Gembara, whom Alvarez had dated for over three years.

-Gembara, who maintains she broke off her relationship with Alvarez in Sept.
+Gembara, who testified she broke off her relationship with Alvarez in Sept.
 2019, requested a restraining order in Jan.
 2020.
 At the time, she accused Alvarez of cyberstalking and an attempted break-in at her apartment, which forced her to change her locks and install cameras.

 In her filing documents, Gembara stated that Alvarez “engaged in a pattern of control, manipulation, and emotional abuse,” and that his behavior became “erratic and escalated over time” following their breakup.